MarcosFlavioGS/fil_de_fer_42_FDF/README.md

 ###

-This is th fifth project in 42 curriculumn.
+This is the fifth project in 42 curriculumn.
 The goal is to code a 3D wireframe projection of a landscape using thw school's internal libray [MinilibX](https://github.com/42Paris/minilibx-linux).
 This library is made for window management in C, so that it is possible to print pixels directly on a window.

 # The Norm